Héctor Lavoe: Last years and death

 Lavoe's grave at Cementerio Civil de Ponce, Bo.
 Portugués Urbano, Ponce.

 Following his rehabilitation, Lavoe's life was plagued by tragic events, emotional turmoil, and pain.
 In 1987, his seventeen-year-old son Héctor Jr. was accidentally shot and killed by a friend.
 In the same period, his apartment in Rego Park, Queens, was destroyed in a fire.
-One year later, Héctor was scheduled to perform at the Rubén Rodríguez Coliseum in Bayamón, Puerto Rico on the night of Saturday, June 25, 1988.
+One year later, Héctor was scheduled to perform at the Rubén Rodríguez Coliseum in Bayamón, Puerto Rico, on the night of Saturday, June 25, 1988.
 Sales for the concert were poor, and promoter Rick Sostre decided to cancel the concert two hours before concert time.
-Héctor, defiant to the end, and knowing that it would be one of the last times he would perform in Puerto Rico, decided, against the promoter's wishes, to perform for the public who had paid to see the concert.
+Héctor, defiant to the end, and knowing that it would be one of the last times he would perform in Puerto Rico, decided, against the promoter's wishes, to perform for the public, who had paid to see the concert.
 The next day, Sunday, June 26, 1988, Héctor attempted suicide by jumping off the ninth floor of the Regency Hotel Condado in San Juan, Puerto Rico.
 He survived the attempt, but from that day forward, would never completely recover.

-In 1990, Héctor gave his last large, public performance with the Fania All Stars at the Meadowlands in New Jersey.
-It was meant to be his comeback concert, but Héctor could not even sing a few notes of his famous song "Mi Gente".
+On September 2, 1990, Héctor gave his last large, public performance with the Fania All Stars at the Meadowlands in New Jersey.
+It was meant to be his comeback concert, but Héctor could only sing a few notes of his famous song "Mi Gente".
 It is believed his final public performance was a brief appearance at the club S.O.B.'s in New York City, in April 1992.

-On 29 June 1993, Héctor died at Saint Clare's Hospital (Manhattan) from a complication from AIDS.
+On June 29, 1993, Héctor died at Saint Clare's Hospital (Manhattan) from a complication from AIDS.
 He was 46.
 He was initially buried in Saint Raymond's Cemetery in the Bronx.
 In June 2002, the remains of Lavoe and his son were exhumed at his family's request and reburied in his native Ponce, along with his widow Nilda who had died a few weeks before.
-His remains are at the Cementerio Civil de Ponce (Ponce Civil Cemetery), in that city's Portugués Urbano neighborhood.
+His remains are at the Cementerio Civil de Ponce (Ponce Civil Cemetery), in the city's Portugués Urbano neighborhood.